-The vSphere Web Client: vSphere Web Client is a web application that acts as user interface.
-The administrator can handle inventory objects and manage installation in a vSphere prototype and virtual machines can get access to console.
+The vSphere Web Client: vSphere Web Client is a web application that acts as the user interface.
+The administrator can handle inventory objects and manage the installation in a vSphere prototype and virtual machines can get access to the console.
 VMware software recently launched HTML5 based vSphere web Client in their latest version (vSphere 6.5).

 The enabled administrator will constantly monitor the performance.
-The vCenter Server assigns VM deployment, and obstructs any unauthorized access.
-Some of the other benefits include it simplifies integration with third-party products, minimizes the effects of system failures and automates workflows.
+The vCenter Server assigns VM deployment and obstructs any unauthorized access.
+Some of the other benefits include it simplifies integration with third-party products, minimizes the effects of system failures, and automates workflows.

 vCenter Server interacts with the ESX/ESXi host via VMware vSphere API.
 When the first host is added to the vCenter Server, it assigns a vCenter Server agent to run on the client.
 Then the client agent shows its interaction with the server agent.